 In her presentation, S Vijayalakshmi, Senior Assistant Director, FICCI said that ATA Carnet is a global customs document which simplifies customs procedures at different custom stations to facilitate temporary importation of goods.
 She said ATA convention is signed by 71 countries including India around the world.

 "The ATA Carnet permits duty free temporary admission of goods into a member country without the need to raise customs bond, payment of duty and fulfillment of other customs formalities in one or a number of foreign countries.
 The ATA Carnet service is available to business and sales executives, exhibitors at trade fairs and traveling professionals such as film crews, architects, artists, engineers, photographers and sports teams," said Vijayalakshmi.

 In his presentation, Abdul Hamid Punjabi, President, Kashmir Chamber of Commerce and Industry (KCC&I) said that the workshop would be beneficial in expediting its efficacy for the business community of Kashmir valley.
 He said that ATA Carnet can be used since the Kashmir valley consists of large handicraft clusters and other allied sectors.

 He pitched for opening up of a laboratory at Srinagar saying that this would help in proper checking of the material used in making of the Pashmina shawls.
 He said this step would help in ending the harassment meted out to the Kashmiri businessman as they are being victimized for no fault of theirs.

-Director FICCI, Nirankar Saxena gave a brief resume of the activities carried out by FICCI in connection with ATA Carnet.
+Assistant Secretary General FICCI, Nirankar Saxena gave a brief resume of the activities carried out by FICCI in connection with ATA Carnet.